It can be physically taxing.

 Egg freezing may help buy you some time if you’re not ready to have a baby just yet.
 If you’re considering freezing your eggs, here’s what you need to know beforehand.

 Your body is most fertile in your 20s and early 30s.
 This is when your ovaries have the largest number of healthy eggs.
-As you get older, the quality and quantity of your eggs declines.
+As you get older, the quality and quantity of your eggs decline.

 “If having the option to have a baby is important to you, egg freezing is definitely worth exploring,” says Medical Director at Melbourne IVF, Dr Fleur Cattrall.
 “Between the ages of 30 and 35 is a good idea.
 If you have medical conditions that may affect your fertility, it can be done earlier.”